-25 26 estimate of the observed change in annual and seasonal average temperatures between the 1850-1900 pre-industrial reference period and the decade 2006-2015 in the Cowtan-Way dataset.
-These regional changes are associated with an observed GMST increase of 0.91°C in the dataset shown here, or 0.87°C in the 4-dataset average (Table 1.1).
-This observed pattern reflects an on-going transient warming: features such as enhanced warming over land may be less pronounced, but still present, in equilibrium (IPCC, 2013b).
-This figure illustrates the magnitude of these differences, with many locations, particularly in Northern-Hemisphere mid-latitude winter (December-February), already experiencing regional warming more than double the global average.
-Individual seasons may be substantially warmer, or cooler, than these expected long-term average changes.
+Warming is not observed or expected to be spatially or seasonally uniform (Collins et al., 2013).
+A 1.5°C increase in GMST will be associated with warming substantially greater than 1.5°C in many land regions, and less than 1.5°C in most ocean regions.
+This is illustrated by Figure 1.3, which shows an estimate of the observed change in annual and seasonal average temperatures between the 1850-1900 pre-industrial reference period and the decade 2006-2015 in the Cowtan-Way dataset.
+These regional changes are associated with an observed GMST increase of 0.91°C in the dataset shown here, or 0.87°C in the four-dataset average (Table 1.1).
+This observed pattern reflects an on-going transient warming: features such as enhanced warming over land may be less pronounced, but still present, in equilibrium (Collins et al., 2013).
+This figure illustrates the magnitude of spatial and seasonal differences, with many locations, particularly in Northern Hemisphere mid-latitude winter (December-February), already experiencing regional warming more than double the global average.
+Individual seasons may be substantially warmer, or cooler, than these expected changes in the long-term average.